samrudhikulkarni05/AgroCare_Greenathon_HED7/README.md

 After the app loads:
 - Press on mobile, tap the browser’s **Full Screen** icon
 ---
+## Overall Conclusion

+- AgroCare – Kisan Plant Doctor is a simple and practical tool built to help farmers with crop problems.
+- It gives quick answers using photos, voice, or chat so farmers get instant support in the field.
+- No-login access, low-internet support, and multilingual UI make it easy to use in rural areas.
+- It uses Google’s AI to provide fast and accurate solutions without needing heavy servers or large databases.
+- The solution fits the hackathon theme by being useful, eco-friendly, and focused on real farming challenges.
+- Overall, AgroCare is a smart, easy, and future-ready app that can genuinely improve farming and farmers’ lives.
+---
 Enjoy the full-screen interactive experience! 🌿✨

 *Built for HED 7.0 – Greenathon: Hack.
 Build.
 Sustain.* 🌱